-- UK Property Pools - Fund of Hedge Funds Pool - Infrastructure Investment Pools - Alternative Pools are in the process of being established - 2.1.6 Each Participant will hold units in the Common Investment Fund's individual asset pools in line with their individual investment strategies. - 2.1.7 Larger Special Funds and Separately Constituted Funds will have the opportunity to invest in the Fund as permitted by their legislation/Trust deeds. - 2.1.8 The Treasury and Resources Department is responsible for the administration of the Fund. - 2.1.9 The pools will offer accumulation units only to participants and trading in units is only permitted monthly. - 2.1.10 The following section outlines the investment approach of each respective CIF pool.
-Each pool is managed by an investment manager operating under a specific mandate stipulating investment objectives, limitations and conditions designed to manage both the scope of investment and risk/return characteristics of the pool.
+- UK Pooled Property Pools - Hedge Funds Pool - Infrastructure Investment Pools. - The UK Pooled Property Pools have been established; other Alternative Pools are in the process of being assessed for introduction into the CIF. - 2.1.6 Each Participant will hold units in the Common Investment Fund's individual asset pools in line with their individual investment strategies. - 2.1.7 Larger Special Funds and Separately Constituted Funds will have the opportunity to invest in the Fund as permitted by their legislation/Trust deeds. - 2.1.8 The Treasury and Resources Department is responsible for the administration of the Fund. - 2.1.9 The pools will offer accumulation units only to participants and trading in units is only permitted monthly. - 2.1.10 The following section outlines the investment approach of each respective CIF pool.
+Each pool is managed by an Investment Manager operating under a specific mandate, stipulating investment objectives, limitations and conditions designed to manage both the scope of investment and risk/return characteristics of the pool.
 These underlying investment conditions are constantly monitored and may be subject to change as market conditions shift.
-Key investment restrictions are maintained in the scheme rules.

-Changes to the underlying mandate of any pool will be assessed against the investment approach detailed below.
+Key investment restrictions are maintained in the scheme rules. - 2.1.11 Changes to the underlying mandate of any pool will be assessed against the investment approach detailed below.
 Any mandate changes deemed significant enough to modify the investment approach of the pool will require the States of Jersey Investment Strategies to be resubmitted to the States.